prof-tejera/homework-4-karendolan/README.md

 1. Style the calculator however you want.
 Feel free to use any colors, layout, and animations that you would like.
 Be as creative as you want.
 2. Define all PropTypes for `Number`, `Operator`, and `Screen` components.
 If you add more components make sure to define the PropTypes.
 3. Deploy your application using any method you want (repo is setup for Github actions).
-Add the url: URL_TO_PROJECT
+Add the url: [https://prof-tejera.github.io/homework-4-karendolan/](https://prof-tejera.github.io/homework-4-karendolan/)

 ### Deployment Instructions (Github actions)